 Services: E (30 AMP)

 Comments: A beautiful campground and a perfect site with great views out to the sea and Pictou Island.
-We were minutes from the beach where you can walk for a few kilometers on the spit to and around Munroes Island.
+We were minutes from the beach where we could walk for a few kilometers on the spit to and around Munroes Island.
 We didn’t stay long enough at this campground.

 The loop we stayed in is wide open with sweeping ocean views and lots of open grass areas.
 It was beautiful.

-There are steps from the campground area leading down to the beach we were walked the spit to Munroes Island and back.
-We walked about about 3km each direction.
+There are steps from the campground area leading down to the beach where we walked the spit to Munroes Island and back.
+We walked about 3km in each direction.

-As we got to the tip of the island we could watch the ferry traffic between Picou and Prince Edward Island (PEI).
-We sat and enjoyed the crossings from the beach.
+As we got to the tip of the island we could watch the ferry traffic between Pictou and Prince Edward Island (PEI).
+We sat and enjoyed watching the crossings from the beach.

 We stopped at Masstown Market for lunch (fish and chips).
-The market is known for its grocery store, fish market, produce, eating area, and sourvenir shop.
+The market is known for its grocery store, fish market, produce, eating area, and souvenir shop.

-We spent some time touring around the small quaint town of Pictou and having dinner with our neice and nephew.
+We spent some time touring around the small quaint town of Pictou and having dinner with our niece and nephew.
 A beautiful place and only about 10 minutes from the campground.